10 ECO-FRIENDLY CLEANING TIPS

 Word of caution, though….don’t apply lemon juice to nicks or cuts on the skin because it will sting terribly!

-Lemon juice has natural whitening properties (8).
+Reportedly, lemon juice has natural whitening properties, too.
 The longer you leave the lemon juice on the affected area, the more the stain will lighten.

 Your hands will not only “come clean”, but they will smell delightful, too!